MihaiBlebea/go-checkout/README.md

         "ok": true
     }
     ```
-- POST `/api/v1/authorize` - authorizes a transaction on the user card
+- POST `/api/v1/authorize` - authorizes a transaction on the user card. `expire_year` and `expire_month` are supplied as integers, while the `cvv` field is a string as it does not represent a quantity.
+Amount is calculated in pennies for precision, so `200` is £2.
     - input:
     ```json
     {